The most feared surf gangs in the world

 Surf gangs have been protecting their local surf breaks for decades.
-Wars, violence, death and respect.
+They were involved in stories of war, violence, death and respect.
 Which surf groups have written their name in the dark side of surfing?

 "My gang will get you", Jim Morrison once warned us.
 While he visioned one of the worst sides of beach life and surf culture - threats and revenge - he reminded us to behave in foreign territories.

 Localism.
 That hostile, unfriendly feeling that we've all tasted has its roots in the 1960s, with the explosion of surfing and its lifestyle.
-To defend, and to protect our local waves.
+To defend, and to protect local waves - that could be the motto.

-Sociologically, surf localism could be understood as the defense system which is activated when someone who has not been invited to our home still sits in you favorite couch.
+Sociologically, surf localism could be understood as the defense system which is activated when someone who has not been invited to our home still sits in our favorite couch.